DioxusLabs/taffy/bindings/java/README.md

   and discards it immediately after.
 This favors clarity over raw throughput;
   if needed we can later add a batched/serialized path.
-- **Error reporting.** Taffy errors (`TaffyError`) are thrown as `dev.dioxus.taffy.TaffyException` across the JNI boundary.
+- **Error reporting.** Taffy errors (`TaffyError`) are thrown as `com.dioxuslabs.taffy.TaffyException` across the JNI boundary.
 - **Tagged value types.** `Dimension` and friends are encoded as a `(tag, float)` pair instead of a subclass hierarchy; this keeps the JNI ABI simple — every setter takes primitives only.